 Interest Rate and Redemption Amount for Index Bonds

-Bonds can be linked to index (e.g. inflation index) which is used to adjust the interest and redemption amounts.
+Bonds can be linked to an index (e.g. inflation index) which is used to adjust the interest and redemption amounts.
 Such index can be reported in the Corporate Action sequence of the Notification message [MT564 – seq.
 D - :92a::INDX <> seev.031 - D / RateAndAmountDetails / IndexFactor].

 For interest payment, the interest rate used for the payment [MT564 – seq.
 E - :92a::INTP <> seev.031 - E / RateAndAmountDetails / InterestRateUsedForPayment ] for the period, is calculated by taking the index into account.